 While I haven’t seen a lot of stalls selling my beloved Käsespätzle, I’ve noticed it at a few German Christmas Markets I’ve visited so I feel like I should include it.

-[Unorthodox recommendation: Käsespätzle is SO good with Sriracha on top.
+Unorthodox recommendation: Käsespätzle is SO good with Sriracha on top.
 Like, I might even bring a tiny bottle in your bag just in case the occasion arises.
-This might be blasphemous to hear, but fight me.
+This might be blasphemous to hear, but trust me.

 It’s often served with a side of fries (pommes), but if you want to save room for other delicacies, you can usually just get the sausage on its own too.
 Enjoyyy.